 In Australia, 44 per cent of people will experience a mental health condition in their lifetime, with one in five Aussies experiencing a mental health condition every year.
 It's clear—we still have a long way to go to better the overall mental health of all Australians.

-Unfortunately, mental health issues don’t just go on behind closed doors—they can have a serious impact on every part of a person’s life, affecting work, education, sleep, appetite, relationships and identities, leaving sufferers feeling down, flat and worthless.
+Unfortunately, mental health issues don’t just go on behind closed doors—they can affect every part of a person’s life, including work, study, sleep, appetite, relationships and identities, leaving sufferers feeling down, flat and worthless.

 Talk To Them

 Sounds simple, right?
 Chatting to someone about mental health concerns isn’t easy for anyone involved—it’s a challenging topic, even for the chattiest among us.

 So, how do you know the right things to say, and when to say them?
 Anzab suggests you start by choosing a time when you are both calm, in a private area and won’t be distracted.
 Kick off the conversation with something like, “I’ve noticed you have been a little flat lately and wanted to check in to see how you are going”.

 Start off with a general approach and slowly try to focus on the issues or symptoms they may be struggling with—definitely don’t rush it, and let them take the lead in how much they are willing to talk about.
 At this point, active listening is as important as starting the conversation.